The Low-FODMAP Diet: A Clinical Protocol for Managing IBS and SIBO

 The Three-Phase Protocol

-It is vital to understand that the Low-FODMAP diet is a temporary diagnostic tool, not a permanent lifestyle.
-It is designed to calm the gut and identify specific triggers, and should be executed in three distinct phases:
+Here's what's often misunderstood: the Low-FODMAP diet is a temporary diagnostic tool, not a permanent way of eating.
+It's designed to calm the gut and identify your specific triggers, and it should be executed in three distinct phases:

 Phase 1: Elimination (2 to 6 Weeks)

-During this strict phase, all high-FODMAP foods are entirely removed from the diet.
-The goal is to establish a "baseline" where symptoms like bloating, pain, and unpredictable bowel habits significantly reduce or disappear entirely.
+During this strict phase, all high-FODMAP foods are completely removed from the diet.
+The goal is to establish a baseline—where symptoms like bloating, pain, and unpredictable bowel habits significantly reduce or disappear entirely.

 Phase 2: Reintroduction (6 to 8 Weeks)

-Once symptoms are stable, individual FODMAP groups are systematically reintroduced one at a time, in increasing portion sizes.
-For example, a patient might test Fructans by eating a small amount of garlic on day one, and a larger amount on day two, monitoring for a symptom relapse.
+Once symptoms have stabilized, individual FODMAP groups are systematically reintroduced one at a time, in increasing portion sizes.
+For example, you might test Fructans by eating a small amount of garlic on day one, then a larger amount on day two, monitoring closely for any symptom relapse.

 Phase 3: Personalization

-After testing all groups, the patient creates a personalized, modified diet.
-Most people discover they are only sensitive to one or two specific FODMAP categories (e.g., highly reactive to Lactose and Polyols, but perfectly fine with Fructans).
-The goal is to return to the least restrictive diet possible while remaining symptom-free.
+After testing all groups, you build a personalized, modified diet.
+Most people find they're only sensitive to one or two specific FODMAP categories—highly reactive to Lactose and Polyols, say, but perfectly fine with Fructans.
+The goal is to return to the least restrictive diet possible while staying symptom-free.

 Dietary Guidelines and Substitutions